KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 ### 3.1 Structural Characterization

-The prevailing social field of the current civilization is Khaonically expressed (SP02 §3.2) and operates within the oscillating-to-Rival-Architect range of the cognitive gradient (SN05 §3.2).
+The prevailing social field of the current civilization is Khaonically expressed (SP02 §3.2).
+Within the oscillating threshold, human cognition most commonly expresses through the entropy-forward band IL₂ ↔ IL₁, with frequent extension into IL₃ ↔ IL₂ (SN02 §2.1).
+Institutional architectures emerging from this field often exhibit inverter and Rival Architect dynamics centered in IL₃ with resonance toward IL₄.
 Its structural features:

 **Competition as operative principle.** The entropy-forward social field treats competition — the testing of one participant against another for relative advantage — as the organizing principle of interaction.
 This is E₇ ♫⁻ (Dissonance) operationalized at social scale.
 Participants are not harmonized; they are ranked.
 Value is assigned through comparison, not through structural function.